 Why Do Different Manufacturers Have Different Washing Instructions?

 Not all cotton fabrics will shrink the same amount and the factors that can affect shrinking are partially under your control and partially due to the fabric itself.
-Cotton will shrink more if washed and/or dried in hot temperatures, so if you are happy with your face mask at the current size then you should probably stick with cold water and low heat (or even line drying) to prevent that mask from shrinking.
+Cotton will shrink more if washed and/or dried in hot temperatures, so if you are happy with your face mask at the current size then you should stick with cold water and low heat (or even line drying) to prevent that mask from shrinking.
 When manufacturing sewn items the fabrics are stacked and cut all at once in tall stacks.
 It is not possible to pre-shrink cotton fabrics unless you are cutting the fabric in a small quantity.
 And in case you haven't already learned the hard way, adding bleach will affect the color.
 Bleach can also damage elastic, so it might be best to avoid it entirely.

 Mask Washing Tips